Phil Mickelson: Early life

-College golf
+Amateur career

-Mickelson attended Arizona State University in Tempe on a golf scholarship and became the face of amateur golf in the United States, capturing three NCAA individual championships and three Haskins Awards (1990, 1991, 1992) as the outstanding collegiate golfer.
+Mickelson attended Arizona State University in Tempe on a golf scholarship and became the face of amateur golf in the United States; he captured three NCAA individual championships and three Haskins Awards (1990, 1991, 1992) as the outstanding collegiate golfer.
 With three individual NCAA championships, he shares the record for most individual NCAA championships alongside Ben Crenshaw.
 Mickelson also led the Sun Devils to the NCAA team title in 1990.
 Over the course of his collegiate career, he won 16 tournaments.

 Mickelson was the second collegiate golfer to earn first-team All-American honors all four years.
 In 1990, he also became the first with a left-handed swing to win the U.S. Amateur title, defeating high school teammate Manny Zerman 5 and 4 in the 36-hole final at Cherry Hills, south of Denver.
 Mickelson secured perhaps his greatest achievement as an amateur in January 1991, winning his first PGA Tour event, the Northern Telecom Open, in Tucson, making him one of the few golfers to win a PGA Tour event as an amateur in the history of the PGA Tour.
 At age 20, he was only the sixth amateur to win a tour event and the first in over five years after Scott Verplank at the Western Open in August 1985.
 Other players to accomplish this feat include Doug Sanders (1956 Canadian Open) and Gene Littler (1954 San Diego Open).
 With five holes remaining, Mickelson led by a stroke, but made a triple-bogey and was then three strokes behind.
 The leaders ahead of him then stumbled, and he birdied 16 and 18 to win by a stroke.
-To date, it is the most recent win by an amateur at a PGA Tour event.
+It was the most recent win by an amateur at a PGA Tour event until 2024, at The American Express, with Nick Dunlap taking the title.

 That April, Mickelson was the low amateur at the Masters Tournament in Augusta, Georgia.
 With his two-year PGA Tour exemption from the Tucson win, he played in several tour events in 1992 while an amateur but failed to make a cut.